sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ## STEP 1: Remove any previous installations of Java that you have

-This class uses a very specific version of java, to help us in getting certain elements done quickly and efficiently.
+We all benefit when we use the same version of java.
+.
 To avoid confusion,
-please ***remove previous versions of java that you may have*** so that they don't get used when installing eclipse.
+please ***remove previous versions of java from your computer*** so that they don't get used when installing eclipse.

 You can do this by: